ltgcgo/docs/src/octavia/demo/scr.md

 # Visualizer
 > **Warning**
 >
-> This section covers how to use the visualizers bundled as public demos, as such it does not reflect the behaviour of the respective modules themselves.
+> This section covers how to use the visualizers bundled as public demos, as such it does not reflect the behaviour of the respective components themselves.

 ## Things to notice
 ### Rendering